m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/samples/domains/domain-home-on-pv/prerequisites.md

    ```
    $ cp -r /tmp/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-on-pv/* /tmp/sample
    ```
-   **NOTE:** We will refer to this working copy of the sample as `/tmp/sample`; however, you can use a different location.
+   **NOTE**: We will refer to this working copy of the sample as `/tmp/sample`; however, you can use a different location.

 1. Copy the `wdt-artifacts` directory of the sample to a new directory; for example, use directory `/tmp/sample/wdt-artifacts`.